Tasks, Tools & Technologies

 What are the challenges in production management?

-Determining the number of units to be produced involves complex analysis and calculations where many different factors have to be taken into account (order backlog, market conditions, available capacities, etc.).
-The relevant data must be collected in its entirety and made available in the right place.
+Determining the number of units to be produced involves complex analyses and calculations, taking into account a wide range of factors like order volume, market conditions and available capacity.
+Relevant data must be collected without gaps and made available at the right place and time.

-Other challenges include the scarcity of resources and dealing with bottlenecks, constant competitive pressure and the increasing demand for sustainable products.
+Other challenges include resource shortages, managing bottlenecks, constant competitive pressure and growing demand for sustainable products.

-In the age of digitalization, almost all production management tasks are supported by specialized software applications and in some cases even taken over completely.
-Some of these software systems are used directly on the shop floor, where they perform tasks such as collecting machine data, while others are responsible for company-wide planning and administrative functions.
+In today’s digital age, nearly all aspects of production management are supported – if not entirely handled or automated – by specialized software applications.
+Some of these systems are deployed directly on the shop floor, where they collect machine data (see Machine data acquisition) while others handle company-wide planning and administrative tasks.

 A Manufacturing Execution System (MES) is responsible for the real-time collection and processing of operational, machine, product and employee data.
 It supports people who are responsible for the detailed planning, control and monitoring of production processes in their decision-making.